egor-sorokin/reactjs-es6-examples/README.md

 Key words:
  - ECMAScript6 syntax
  - Routing
- - Animation (on scroll, ReactCSSTransitionGroup)
+ - Animations (on scroll, ReactCSSTransitionGroup)
  - Carousel/Slider for pictures
  - To do list with Flux